-Screws & nuts are a bad choose when things have to be done fast.
+Screws & nuts are a bad choice when things have to be done fast.
 Changing to Fastron terminals improved significantly the speed of deployment.
 We mounted on the ends of each radial a male and female terminal.

-When we started using Vertical antennas on 160m and 80m, especially the removal and storage of the radials was extremely time intensive.
+When we started using Vertical antennas at 160m and 80m, especially the removal and storage of the radials was extremely time intensive.
 We had to roll up each radial individually, fix it with a piece of tape or a tie-wrap.
-The picture below gives you an idea how much work it was.
+The picture below gives you an idea of how much work it was.

 They are available in all DIY stores for less than 20€ a piece.
 At ED1R we applied this to the radials.
 Look how they are stored now:

 Now you might get an idea why we crimp beside the female Fastron connector, also a male connecter.
-Whenever the radials are removed from the plate, they are connected in chain to the form one single long wire on the cart.
+Whenever the radials are removed from the plate, they are connected in a chain to form one single long wire on the cart.

 Deployment & Removal

 Radials are now very easy to deploy.
 In practice, we found that radials are fastest deployed with a team of 3-4 persons.
 While one person stays at the cart and connects the ends of the radials to the plate, the other 2-3 deploy the radials in the field, directly from the cart.

 Radial removal is best done by two persons.
 One disconnecting the radials from the plate and connecting them into a consecutive chain on the cart, while the other person turns the winch of the radial cart.

 The time needed for deployment and removal of radials (approx 40 – 60 radials per Vertical) could be reduced from 2 hours to less than 30 minutes with this technique.
 It takes some initial time to crimp the fastron terminals on the cables, but once the solution is in place, significant time is saved whenever the radials have to be deployed.